JuliaGeo/Geodesy.jl/README.md

 [DORIS (gosh these acronyms are tiring)](https://en.wikipedia.org/wiki/DORIS_(geodesy)).
-The raw data is not in the form of positions, but must be condensed down in a large scale fitting problem, ideally by requiring physical and statistical consistency of all measurements, tieing measurements at different sites together with physical models.
+The raw data is not in the form of positions, but must be condensed down in a large scale fitting problem, ideally by requiring physical and statistical consistency of all measurements, tying measurements at different sites together with physical models.